-It may sound busy, but she insists there’s a need to keep your “mind busy and not solely focused on running”.
-Looking ahead, Mhairi is aware of the challenge posed by multi-tasking, especially as the performance levels of British female middle-distance runners are high.
+It may sound busy, but she insists there is a need to keep your “mind busy and not solely focused on running”.
+Looking ahead, Mhairi is aware of the challenge posed by multi-tasking, especially as the standard of British female middle-distance running is high.

 Hendry, who has four senior Scottish indoor and outdoor titles, is held in high regard in her homeland.
 She was recently awarded lifetime membership of her Victoria Park City of Glasgow club, and was one of the main athletes to launch a new Scotland kit earlier this year.

 Her commitment to pursuits outside of sport aren’t unlike golden girl and fellow Scot Laura Muir, who is a qualified vet.
 Naturally, her family are quite proud.
 “Both my parents were into sport, my grandpa was a half miler back in the day.
 He was perhaps my biggest fan before he passed away, but I think they’re all really proud.”